 How Do IPS and CTS Differ?

-The best place to start this conversation is with some history behind IPS.
-IPS used to be a standard for wrought iron pipe only.
-This was controlled by inner diameter due to the fact that back in the early 19th century, iron pipe was made by welding two halves of pipe together.
-Today’s methods include cold working the pipe and welding the rolled sheet, or the use of a mandrel to extrude seamless pipe.
+The best place to start this conversation is with the history behind IPS.
+It used to be a standard for wrought iron pipe only.
+This was controlled by inner diameter (ID) because in the early 19th century, iron pipe was made by welding two halves of pipe together.
+Today’s methods include cold working the pipe and welding the rolled sheet or using a mandrel to extrude seamless pipe.

-The main difference between IPS and CTS is the actual outside diameter.
-It used to be that CTS was controlled by outside diameter (OD), and so the outside diameter is actually the same as the nominal diameter plus 1/8".
-The 1/8“ of inch came from the fact that it was the double standard thickness of copper tubing at the time (1/16” times 2), so a 2" pipe was actually always 2.125" in diameter.
-IPS was controlled by inside diameter (ID); however due to advances in technology and the production of piping, a new system had to be created to be able to match fittings and piping together.
+The main difference between IPS and CTS is the actual outside diameter (OD).
+It used to be that CTS was controlled by OD, and so the outside diameter is actually the same as the nominal diameter plus ⅛".
+The extra ⅛" accounted for the double standard thickness of copper tubing at the time (1/16" X 2), so a 2" pipe was actually 2.125" in diameter.
+IPS was controlled by inside diameter (ID); however, due to advances in technology and piping production, a new standard had to be created to match fittings and piping.
 When nominal pipe size (NPS) essentially took over for IPS, it also became an OD-controlled value based on ASME B36.10., and thus the diameter differs from the nominal diameter (i.e., a 2" fitting actually has a 2.375" OD in IPS, and a ½" fitting has a 0.840" OD).

-(We still use IPS rather than NPS to avoid potential confusion with National Pipe Straight, which is part of the ASME B1.20.)
+(Viega still uses IPS rather than NPS to avoid potential confusion with National Pipe Straight, which is part of ASME B1.20.)

 For both CTS and IPS, there is another measurement that refers to the wall thickness of the pipe or tubing.
-In CTS, tube dimensions are specified by an exact OD and a tube wall thickness.
-(Again, due to advances in technology, we can now create differing thicknesses versus the standard ⅛" that used to be the only thickness available.)
+In CTS, tube dimensions are specified by an exact OD and tube wall thickness.
+(Again, due to advances in technology, we can now create thicknesses other than the ⅛" that used to be the only thickness available).
 In IPS, pipe dimensions are defined by a nominal OD (which is different from the measured or actual OD) and a “schedule” that relates to pipe wall thickness.

-Whether you are working with IPS for industrial applications or CTS for potable water systems, Viega offers press fittings to meet your needs.
+Knowing the differences between sizing standards can avoid confusion when ordering material and on the jobsite.
+Whatever standard and material you use, Viega offers press fittings to meet your needs.
 In a matter of seconds, you’ll be able to make secure, consistent connections that ensure system success.
 To learn more about the products and services we offer, contact a Viega sales representative today.